Creating and Managing Allocations

 export remote=<remote path of the file/directory on dStorage>

-Creating and Managing Allocations
+## Creating and Managing Allocations

-List Allocations
+### List Allocations

-./zbox listallocations show active storage allocations on dStorage.
-If you have not created any storage allocation we would suggest creating a storage allocation following this guide.
+`./zbox listallocations` show active storage allocations on dStorage.
+If you have not created any storage allocation we would suggest creating a storage allocation following this [guide](#creating-a-storage-allocation).

 Command: